BYRIO/krita-webdoc-zh/user_manual/animation.rst

 Animation with Krita
 ====================

-Thanks to the 2015 kickstarter, :program:`Krita 3.0` now has animation.
+Thanks to the 2015 Kickstarter, :program:`Krita 3.0` now has animation.
 In specific, :program:`Krita` has frame-by-frame raster animation.
 There's still a lot of elements missing from it, like tweening, but the basic workflow is there.